samba/samba.github.io/_posts/2016-06-29-continuous-deployment-to-python-packaging.md

 ## Configuring the GitLab Runner

 This is best done by code example, I'm afraid, annotated for clarity.
+This configuration belongs in the file `.gitlab-ci.yml` in your code repository.
+(Mine, for example, [here][6].)

 ```yaml
 # Advise GitLab that these environment vars should be loaded from the Variables config.